-This free presentation in our Curious Georgists go to the Movies series starts 2 PM on Saturday, February 11, at 28 E Jackson #1004.
-More info at 312 362 9302 or email@example.com.
+This free presentation starts at 6:00 PM Tuesday, March 13, at 28 E. Jackson #1004.
+Further information at 312 362 9302 or email@example.com.

 Successful land speculation is really a matter of capturing for yourself the gains that belong to the community.
 George Menninger is one of many who have done it.
 Far beyond any need to earn a living, George now spends some of his time explaining how the bad public policy he exploited not only made him rich, but led to continued poverty, unemployment, and even the current economic meltdown.
 Come to ask him why he does this and whether he is a traitor to the 1%.